chaitanyagupta/xmpp-scripts/README.md

 Notes
 =====

+`register` should work with any XMPP server which supports in-band registration.
+Other actions should just work with any XMPP server.

+However, the code is not tested much, and it has only been tested with Openfire.

-Event-driven programming sucks for scripting.
+In other news, event-driven programming sucks for scripting.